 #7.
 Radost FX

 Radost translates “joyful” in Czech, and that’s exactly how you will feel at this club.
 Radost FX is a small club with lots of potential.
 The crowd is usually international kids (lots of Americans), and the music is normally American hip-hop (sometimes old school hip-hop).
-Radost is known as the club where Shakira shot her music video “Please Don’t Stop The Music” click HERE to watch that video and see what Radost looks like!
+Radost is known as the club where Shakira shot her music video “Please Don’t Stop The Music.”
 There is also a great vegetarian restaurant/breakfast place attached to this nightclub, which is perfect for hangover breakfasts the next morning.
 The club has a sweet back room, with fuzzy black-and-white couches and a bar, to hang out when you are tired of dancing.
 Head here on Thursday nights beacuse that is the most popular night to go!

 Cover charge is $5 for guys, and girls get in free.
 Drinks are reasonable and less expensive than most clubs around Prague.